We are sometimes asked if virtual retreats are as effective as working in person. Actually, they are usually more effective! That surprised us, too…

 Like most people, we had assumed that in-person work was superior.
 That turned out to be an erroneous assumption.

-For over two years, we’ve been conducting virtual retreats online via Zoom.
+For nearly three years, we’ve been conducting virtual retreats online via Zoom.
 These have been successful far beyond all expectations.
 Read this in couples’ own words: What couples are saying about their virtual retreats →

 At the bottom of this page, we also show excerpts from couples who were initially skeptical and hesitant to work with us online rather than in person.

 When you read this client feedback you will see that we’ve suffered no limitations in our effectiveness using Zoom.

 In fact, many couples found major advantages in having done their retreats virtually.
 And these couples were not merely dealing with light-weight problems, either.
 On the contrary, we helped them heal heavy issues like affairs, infidelity, and lying.